Internship Program

 Fair Labor Standards Act

-**Please advise students that to enroll in INT 210, students must attend one Virtual Internship Prep Workshop the semester prior to when they want to intern.
+Academic Advisors: Please remember, to enroll in INT 210, students must attend one Virtual Internship Prep Workshop the semester prior to when they want to intern.

 If you have an interest in hosting a Bristol student for an on-campus internship within your department, please review this form for instructions.